On the Model Theory of Second-Order Objects: Abstract Elementary Classes for Team Semantics

 We call the least cardinal $\kappa$ that satisfies the Löwenheim--Skolem property for $\K$ the Löwenheim--Skolem number of $\K$ and denote it by $\LS(\K)$.

-The relation $\preceq$ in the above definition is often called ``strong embedding''.
-So far, we have seen two possible candidates for a notion of strong embedding in the context of team semantics: \begin{enumerate} \item a team embedding, and \item an elementary team embedding (which is the same thing as an independence team embedding). \end{enumerate}
+The relation $\preceq$ in the above definition is often called ``strong substructure relation'', and a map $f\colon\A\to\B$ such that $f(\A)\preceq\B$ is called a ``strong embedding''.
+So far, we have seen two possible candidates for a notion of strong embedding in the context of team semantics: \begin{enumerate} \item a team embedding, and \item an elementary team embedding (which is the same thing as an independence team embedding by Proposition~\ref{elementary.team.embeddings.are.independence}). \end{enumerate}

-In this section we shall study all the properties of abstract elementary classes in the context of team semantics.
-In particular, we shall see that one has modify the definition of an AEC to fit the context of team maps.
-In fact, in this context it is more natural to consider just embeddings and strong embeddings, rather than to bother with substructures and strong substructures.

-We shall see that all key properties of abstract elementary classes essentially hold in our setting, though a major issue is that we have to drop the requirement that strong maps ``extend'' the substructure relation.
-We will consider this issue at length in the following section.
-We begin by studying the properties of coherence, closure under direct limits and Löwenheim--Skolem.
-Then in \cref{subsec:accessible.team.category} we conclude our discussion describing a ``quasi-AEC'' for team semantics, namely an accessible category of models of elementary team embeddings.
+As mentioned above, in this section we will study all the properties of abstract elementary classes in the context of team semantics.
+In particular, we shall see that one has to modify the definition of an AEC to fit the context of team maps.
+In fact, it is more natural to consider just embeddings and strong embeddings, rather than to bother with substructures and strong substructures.
+Our conclusion is that, essentially, all key properties of abstract elementary classes hold in our setting, though a major issue is that we have to drop the requirement that strong maps ``extend'' the substructure relation.
+We will consider this issue at length in the following sections.
+We begin by studying the properties of coherence, closure under direct limits and Löwenheim--Skolem property.
+Then, in \cref{subsec:accessible.team.category}, we conclude our discussion describing a more category-theoretic ``quasi-AEC'' for team semantics, namely an accessible category of models and elementary team maps which we call an abstract elementary team category.
+The reader solely interested in the end-result of our approach can simply refer to this \cref{subsec:accessible.team.category}, and the referenced propositions.